• Skip to main content

 Intermediate Fetal Monitoring

-This two-day course is designed for the perinatal nurse who previously completed a basic fetal monitoring course and/or six months of clinical training in the labor and delivery setting.
-It uses didactic, hands-on, and collaborative learning throughout each day to provide a comprehensive learning environment.
-Once completed it is worth 18 CNE & 15.25 CME contact hours.
+This course is designed for the perinatal nurse who previously completed a basic fetal monitoring course and/or six months of clinical training in the labor and delivery setting.
+In addition, Intermediate FHM can also be used to prepare for certification exams.
+Online prerequisite education is needed before attending the one day in-person course.
+The in-person course uses a case-based approach to identify and interpret fetal monitoring tracings, hands-on skills, and collaborative learning to provide a comprehensive learning environment.
+Once completed it is worth 11.5 CNE & CME contact hours.

 Course Objectives